Tackling Fake News in Bengali: Unraveling the Impact of Summarization vs. Augmentation on Pre-trained Language Models: Related Works

-In the research of Hussain et al. \cite{bib63} Multinomial Naive Bayes (MNB) and Support Vector Machine (SVM) are used to build Bengali fake news detection model using count vectorizer and TF-IDF as feature extraction methods.
+Hussain et al. \cite{bib63} employed MNB and SVM algorithms to construct a Bengali fake news detection model.
+The model leveraged both count vectorizer and TF-IDF for feature extraction.
 They created their own dataset of around 2500 news articles among which 1548 were authentic and 993 fake.
 In their experimentation, SVM with an accuracy of 0.9664 outperforms MNB with an accuracy of 0.9332.
+While the results are promising, the relatively small size of the dataset raises concerns about the model's ability to generalize effectively to real-world scenarios involving larger and more diverse texts.

-The research of Sraboni et al. \cite{bib64} utilized the \textit{BanFakeNews} dataset \cite{bib10} and another dataset of 2500 news \cite{bib63} and trained several traditional machine learning algorithms - RF, PAC, MNB, SVM, LR and DT using TF-IDF as a feature extractor.
+Sraboni et al. \cite{bib64} employed the BanFakeNews dataset \cite{bib10} alongside an additional dataset of 2,500 news articles \cite{bib63} for training various traditional ML algorithms, including RF, PAC, MNB, SVM, LR, and DT.
+TF-IDF served as the feature extraction method.
 Rather than using all of 51.8k available data, they used 3.5k authentic data and 2.3k fake data to remove bias.
 They also experimented with different train-test split ratios with 50-50, 60-40, 80-20 and 70-30 and empirically found that 70-30 split ratio gives the best result.
-Among the models, Passive Aggressive Classifier (PAC) and Support Vector Machine (SVM) achieve 0.938 and 0.935 accuracy respectively which are higher than the other models they trained.
+Among the models, PAC and SVM achieve 0.938 and 0.935 accuracy respectively which are higher than the other models they trained.
+However, TF-IDF is a non-contextual method and does not capture the sequential or semantic relationships between words, limiting the model's deeper understanding of the textual content.

 Mugdha et al. \cite{bib68} created their own balanced dataset of total 112 instances with an equal number of fake and real news.
-They tested multiple traditional algorithms with tenfold cross validation - Support Vector Machine (SVM), Logistic Regression (LR), Multi-layer Perceptron (MLP), Random Forest Classifier (RF), Voting Ensemble Classifier (VEC) and Gaussian Naive Bayes (GNB).
+They tested multiple traditional algorithms with tenfold cross validation - SVM, LR, Multi-layer Perceptron (MLP), RF, Voting Ensemble Classifier (VEC) and Gaussian Naive Bayes (GNB).
 Initially, none of the algorithms were performing well.
-Then they applied 3 feature selection techniques - PCA, Kernel PCA and Extra Tree Classifier.
-Through empirical research, they discovered that Extra Tree Classifier outperformed other techniques and that GNB with Extra Tree Classifier outperformed other models, with an accuracy of 0.8552.
+Then they applied 3 feature selection techniques - Principal Component Analysis (PCA), Kernel PCA and Extra Tree Classifier (ETC).
+Through empirical research, they discovered that ETC outperformed other techniques and that GNB with ETC outperformed other models, with an accuracy of 0.8552.
+While Mugdha et al. explored various traditional ML algorithms and feature selection techniques, their dataset was relatively small, consisting of only 112 instances.